nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </head>

 - Do not use the same password for all your accounts, and choose passwords that are not easy to guess.
-- Do not use the API_SECRET for the Atlas database password.
+- Do not use the `API_SECRET` for the Atlas database password.
 - Do not use your Dexcom or CareLink user name or password for Nightscout components.
-- Do not share the API_SECRET or other passwords to your accounts to others.
+- Do not share the `API_SECRET` or other passwords of your accounts to others.
 - Do not use Nightscout or any related applications on rooted and/or otherwise compromised devices, and ensure you always have the latest operating system and virus protection updates installed.

-If you want to read more about Nightscout security, including about additional configuration options to make your installation more secure, please check our [security guide](../security/).
+If you want to read more about Nightscout security, including about additional configuration options to make your installation more secure, please check our [security guide](/nightscout/security.md).

 </br>